Hackhard/Fetcher/README.md

 ## Status code Version

    Used to fetch websites and find differences in the status codes returned from Tor and Non-Tor clients.
 Contains response path as well as status codes for each path generated.
+The `test_run` was to contain just the basic idea, `test_run2` contains updated code and implements the marked cases from https://hackhard.github.io/my-blog/Community-Bonding-I-24-05.